desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

 You must have the code you wish to be tested in your `master` branch by **10pm** the night before leaderboard runs.

-You must have the code you wish to be tested in master by **9am** on the day of leaderboard runs.

-The leaderboard will be updated on Monday, Wednesday, and Friday morning during the week that the iteration is due.
+The leaderboard will be updated on Wednesday, Friday, and Monday morning during the week that the iteration is due.

 Your position and mark on the leaderboard will be referenced against an alias for your group (for privacy).
 This alias will be emailed to your group in week 3.
 You are welcome to share your alias with others if you choose!
 (Up to you.)